Liuwa hosts the second largest wildebeest migration in Africa and also supports globally important bird populations.

 Predators: The park has a large population of hyaena, estimated at over 350 individuals, in the broader Liuwa landscape.
 In the absence of a significant lion population, the hyaenas rapidly ascended to the position of apex predator in the park.
 Other predator species include lion and cheetah.
 In 2019, two new groups of cheetahs were found, bringing the total population up to around 18 to 20 animals.
 The lion population of Liuwa, once reduced to one lioness, is slowly growing as a result of reintroductions and the birth of cubs.

 Herbivores: Many species of antelope are flourishing in the park, including blue wildebeest, zebra, red lechwe, tsessebe, and buffalo.
-In 2019 an aerial game census indicated results indicating stable ungulate populations: 30,000 wildebeest, 4,000 plains zebra, and 120 buffalo were recorded.
+In 2021, the annual aerial survey documented an increase of wildebeest from 31,956 to 34,752, and a stabilised zebra population of 4,027.

 Over 350 bird species are resident in Liuwa or seasonal visitors.
 The park’s extraordinarily diverse birdlife includes many rare and migratory species, including globally important populations of storks, cranes and other water birds.
 The arrival of the annual floods marks the arrival of a wealth of water birds, and the vulnerable crowned crane and wattled crane are abundant, sometimes forming flocks numbering several hundred.